ethereum-optimism/optimism/specs/deposits.md

 The deposit transaction is processed exactly like a type-3 (EIP-1559) transaction, with the exception of:

 - No fee fields are verified: the deposit does not have any, as it pays for gas on L1.
-- Not `nonce` field is verified: the deposit does not have any, it's uniquely identified by its `sourceHash`.
+- No `nonce` field is verified: the deposit does not have any, it's uniquely identified by its `sourceHash`.
 - No access-list is processed: the deposit has no access-list, and it is thus processed as if the access-list is empty.
 - No check if `from` is an Externally Owner Account (EOA): the deposit is ensured not to be an EAO through L1 address masking, this may change in future L1 contract-deployments to e.g. enable an account-abstraction like mechanism.